Near-Minimax-Optimal Risk-Sensitive Reinforcement Learning with CVaR

 In this paper, we presented a more complete picture of risk-sensitive MAB and RL with CVaR by providing not only novel lower bounds but also procedures and analyses that both improve on the state of the art and match our lower bounds.
 One exception where a gap remains is CVaR RL with discontinuous returns and a risk tolerance that is not constant (or, not lower bounded); in this case, our lower and upper bounds differ by a factor of $\sqrt{\tau}$.
 We discuss the feasibility of closing this gap in \cref{sec:bernstein-bonus}.

-Another direction altogether for future work is to develop algorithms with optimal regret guarantees for more general risk measures, \eg, optimized certainty equivalent (OCE) \citep{ben2007old}.
+A direction for future work is to develop algorithms with optimal regret guarantees for more general risk measures, \eg, optimized certainty equivalent (OCE) \citep{ben2007old}.
 Another orthogonal direction is to extend our results beyond tabular MDPs.
-We believe that our insights and techniques in this work are already enough to extend our results to linear MDPs \citep{jin2020provably} where the transition kernel is linear in some \emph{known} feature space.
-However, extending the results beyond linear models, such as to low-rank MDPs \citep{agarwal2020flambe,uehara2021representation} and block MDPs \citep{misra2020kinematic,zhang2022efficient} remains a challenge due to the fact that achieving point-wise optimism/pessimism is harder when nonlinear function approximation is used.
+We believe that our techniques in this work are already enough for linear MDPs \citep{jin2020provably} where the transition kernel is linear in some \emph{known} feature space.
+However, extending the results beyond linear models, such as to low-rank MDPs \citep{agarwal2020flambe,uehara2021representation} and block MDPs \citep{misra2020kinematic,zhang2022efficient} remains a challenge due to the fact that achieving point-wise optimism is harder when nonlinear function approximation is used.